 According to Roberson, most golf club companies focus the majority of their engineering dollars on men’s equipment, and, he says, new male golfers have a lot of great game improvement options from the big four manufacturers (Ping, Titleist, Callaway and TaylorMade).

 “I’m a little partial to Ping, as they have a reputation for building clubs that perform well for a wide variety of players,” he adds.
 “Specifically, their G410 woods and G710 irons have a very high moment of inertia, which helps tighten dispersion.”

 Ping Women’s G Le 2 Anser Putter ($199; dickssportinggoods.com)

 For women and for juniors new to golf, Roberson also recommends Ping, noting it’s one of the few companies that allocates a sizable portion of its research and development budget to those markets.
 “They recently launched the G Le 2 line for ladies and Prodi G line for juniors,” he says.
-“These lines are high-performance golf clubs that are not only lighter, but they generate more ball speed.
-On top of that, Ping acknowledges your new junior golfer is going to grow and will rebuild the clubs for free after your child has a growth spurt.”
+“These lines are high-performance golf clubs that are not only lighter, but they generate more ball speed.”

 Ping Junior Prodi G 7-Piece Complete Set ($859.99; worldwidegolfshops.com)

 “Ping acknowledges your new junior golfer is going to grow and will rebuild the clubs for free after your child has a growth spurt,” Roberson says.